#EyeTech: Eating for Seeing & How to #LoseYourReaders

 The campaign encouraged audiences to #LoseYourReaders by switching to Alcon’s multifocal contact lenses, which are able to correct vision for both distance and close-up.
 We learned that the eye operates like a camera and chooses when and where to focus.
 Just like a camera, over time, the gears in our eyes get rusty.
 This aging of the eye is known as Presbyopia, a condition that is expected to impact 2.1 billion people in the next five years.

 All the optometry speak was made palatable over a series of passed canapés served throughout the two-and-a-half hour event.
 Prepared by Chef Brad Long of the Food Network and Canada’s Restaurant Makeover, the recipes were curated with eye health in mind.
-We learned foods rich in fat like butter are good for keeping eyes sharp (pass the tarts!).
+We learned that foods rich in omega-3s, like fish, are good for keeping the eyes sharp.
 Audiences were treated to samplings of Chef Long’s carrot and apple soup, as well as a garden salad dressed in a butter-based vinaigrette.

 While co-hosting the event, Chef Long revealed his personal connection to the Alcon brand.
 He says before wearing Alcon’s contact lenses he was always left scrambling for his reading glasses to view something close up like a menu or recipe card.
 Chef Long says relying on an external apparatus like his readers made him feel old and dependant.